 Silverton, Colorado

-(a true story)Our schoolbus camper dies in the Rockies, stranding us for a very long 10 days in this tourist trap.
+(a true story)Our schoolbus camper dies in the Rockies, stranding us in this tourist trap town for 10 very long days.

-BLAM!
-BLAM!
-The cowboy plummets from the Grange roof into the hay wagon two stories below!
+Daily, the cowboy plummets from the Grange roof into the haywagon two stories below!

 "What Turtle?"